geoffdaniels/memoryGame/README.md

 I reviewed lessons within the Udacity Front End Web Dev course on loops, arrays, setTimeOut and other functions to create connections between functions themselves, the css page and html page.

-It was a constant back and forth of scripting in Atom, saving and refreshing in Chrome and then utilizing the console in Chrome to research changes and functions
+It was a constant back and forth of scripting in Atom, saving and refreshing in Chrome and then utilizing the console in Chrome to research changes and functions to attain proper game functions.

+## Resources

+I reviewed lessons and videos within Udacity for clarification as well as the documentation on w3schools.com and mozilla's JS documentation to validate workings of functions and arguments.